 Be open to a mentor who does not look, act, or think the same.
 Of course, there is still much to learn from more tenured professionals with similar styles, mannerisms and approaches, as they often experienced comparable challenges in their own career journeys.
 By understanding what it took them to succeed, a professional can elevate their capabilities in many ways.
 These individuals can help others work smarter, forge strategic relationships and identify future development opportunities.

 However, also identify mentors with different styles.
-In this case, do not let their varying thought processes or methods are cause for alarm.
+In this case, do not let their varying thought processes or methods cause undue alarm.
 A mentor with a different background and approach will broaden perspectives and offer challenges to think differently and more creatively.
 Over the course of a career, it will be important to adopt alternative approaches to get a desired result.
 A mentor with a contrasting style can explore new ideas and methods.

 Benefits of Mentorship

 It is important to remember that a person only receives benefits from mentorship if they commit to doing the work.
 As the mentee, be dedicated to the relationship and to achieving the professional development goals related to that mentorship.
 Nobody can push someone up the stairs if they are not willing to make that climb.
 Harness a lifelong learner mentality.
 Set guardrails, boundaries and goals and lead with curiosity.
-Be prepared to do the additional work necessary to take advantage of advice and to practice newly-found skillsets.
+Be prepared to do the additional work necessary to take advantage of advice and to practice newly-found skill sets.
 Applications and opportunities are limitless for those with the courage to have the difficult, but indispensable, learning experiences.
-The value you derive out of a mentorship is entirely personal.
+The value one can derive out of a mentorship is entirely personal.

-The field of data and data management will continue to expand and elevate.
+The fields of data science and data management will continue to expand and elevate.
 It is important for data management professionals to actively seek mentors who can coach, motivate and challenge them.
-Although practical knowledge of the field is essential, mentors support the development of holistic leadership skillsets and provide valuable life and career lessons.
+Although practical knowledge of the field is essential, mentors support the development of holistic leadership skill sets and provide valuable life and career lessons.
 As a life-long student, be honest and open to learning with clearly defined goals in mind.
 Connecting with the right mentor and cultivating that relationship is essential.
 Substantial career success is available to those who can harness the power of mentorship – an intentional, lasting and personal collaboration.